-Electric Company (electric contractor); King & King Mechanical (HVAC modernize it, so that it contractor); and Burns Bros Contractors (plumbing and
+Electric Company (electric contractor); King & King Mechanical (HVAC Contractors (plumbing and

 GHD is providing engineering oversight during

 The modifications to the thereafter. tion of two new build-

 OCRRA broke ground eral contractor); O'Connell ings and an addition to one existing building.
 An electric shredder and automated scales will be used at the remodeled site to better serve customers.